-As you get closer to actually retiring, review your plans every 1 - 3 years.
+By the time you reach age 45, you should review your plans every 1 - 3 years.
 Find schedules of vendors' campus visits at http://www.oneonta.edu/admin/humres/HR/ANNOUNCEMENTS&MEETINGS.asp

 VOLUNTARY SUPPLEMENTAL RETIREMENT SAVINGS PLANS

-Participate in a tax-deferred voluntary savings plan to simultaneously build your retirement savings.
+Participate in a voluntary savings plan to simultaneously build your retirement savings.
 You can make contributions on a pre-tax basis or on a post-tax basis.
 All employees who receive a W-2 from SUNY are eligible to participate.
 For details, including annual contribution limits open this link: UNIVERSAL AVAILABILITY NOTICE.